canro91/canro91.github.io/_posts/2024-02-05-LessonsOnAFinishedProject.md

 Voilà!
 These are the lessons I learned from this project: have uncomfortable conversations and test already-working features.
 Also, this project made me think it's better to hire a decent developer who can be mentored and coached than a "rock star" who can't get along with the team.

-For more career lessons, check [five lessons from my first five years as a software engineer]({% post_url 2019-08-19-FiveLessonsAfterFiveYears %}), [three lessons I learned after a "failed" project]({% post_url 2022-12-17-LessonsOnAFailedProject %}) and [things I wished I knew before working as a software engineer]({% post_url 2022-12-12-ThingsToKnowBeforeBeingSoftwareEngineer %}).
+For more career lessons, check [five lessons from my first five years as a software engineer]({% post_url 2019-08-19-FiveLessonsAfterFiveYears %}), [three lessons I learned after a "failed" project]({% post_url 2022-12-17-LessonsOnAFailedProject %}) and [things I wish I knew before working as a software engineer]({% post_url 2022-12-12-ThingsToKnowBeforeBeingSoftwareEngineer %}).

+{%include 7day_email_course.html %}